One of the most exciting and provocative pieces of public theology I’ve ever come across, a masterful piece of work. Mark, learn and inwardly digest

 OUT NOW!

-In this episode we start at the beginning by exploring how the process of development has deeply affected neighbourhoods like Shieldfield.
-We include conversations with Shieldfield residents about the emotional effects of development on their everyday lives and sense of self and how these processes have caused not just physical displacement but also emotional and spiritual displacement.
+In our first episode we explore how rapid urban development and gentrification has deeply affected communities across the world.
+Through conversations with community members, we see the effects of development on residents’ everyday lives and sense of self and how these processes cause physical displacement, emotional and spiritual displacement and prevents certain communities from flourishing.

 Contributors to this episode include Shieldfield residents Val, Sharon, Mahamat, Haley, Sheryl, John, Ronnie as well as contributions from Loretta Lees, Chris Jones, Willie James Jennings, Darren McGarvey, Alastair McIntosh, Julia Heslop, Hannah Marsden, Lydia Hiorns, Gemma Herries and Alison Wilkinson.